 Dismantling the Education Department

-Take a look at Education Week’s handy guide to discover where existing programs are being moved (K-12 and college programs to the Department of Labor, for example).
+Take a look at Education Week’s handy guide to discover where other programs are being moved (K-12 and college programs to the Department of Labor, for example).
 The Hechinger Report is also tracking President Trump’s orders on education issues more broadly.
-The Guardian has reported on the difficulty of working at the education department and the low morale there in the wake of this and other efforts to dismantle the department this year.
+The Guardian has reported on the difficulty of working at the Education Department and the low morale there in the wake of this and other efforts to dismantle the department this year.

 There’s been no announcement yet on where special education programs would land, if they’re moved at all.
 See the Education Writers Association’s Q&A with the executive director of the nonprofit advocacy organization Council of Parent Attorneys and Advocates (COPAA) for more on the special education ramifications.

-Here’s some background on how we got here, what’s next, and tips for reporters looking to keep tabs on the Trump administration’s goals to dismantle the U.S. Department of Education, which is also the focus of a new EWA Issues page to help journalists cover federal changes:
+Here’s some background – compiled in November, after the Trump administration announced other Education Department moves – on how we got here and what’s next.
+This resource also includes tips for reporters looking to keep tabs on the administration’s goals to dismantle the U.S. Department of Education, which is the focus of a new EWA Issues page to help journalists cover federal changes:

 How Long Has This Plan Been in the Works?